mikimn/arggo/README.md

 :warning: This library is still in early development.
 We welcome contributors and early feedback :construction:
 ___

-Arggo is a Python library for managing experiment runs in a clean and elegant manner.
+:ship: Arggo is a Python library for managing experiment runs in a clean and elegant manner.

 Core features:
-* Dataclass-powered automatic argument parsing
+* :bar_chart: Dataclass-powered automatic argument parsing
-* Automatic directory creation for different runs
+* :football: No more passing `args` around. `arggo.consume` makes it easy for every function to consume argument objects!
+* :arrows_counterclockwise: Reproducibility - re-run previously saved :ship: Arggo runs with a single command.
+* :lock: Isolation - :ship: Arggo creates a new running directory for each run by default.

+Upcoming:
+* :surfer: Versatility – Arggo is plugin-based, and all behaviors can be controlled for, configured, or disabled.

-Arggo is largely inspired by [Hydra](https://hydra.cc/) and the `HfArgumentParser` utility from [🤗 Transformers](https://github.com/huggingface/transformers).
+:ship: Arggo is largely inspired by [Hydra](https://hydra.cc/) and the `HfArgumentParser` utility from [🤗 Transformers](https://github.com/huggingface/transformers).